-CAUTION: Under federal, state, and local laws or regulations, exhaust filter ash can be classified as a hazardous waste.
-Hazardous waste must be disposed of in accordance with all applicable federal, state, and local laws or regulations governing hazardous waste disposal.
+CAUTION: Under federal, state, and/or local laws or regulations, exhaust filter ash may be classified as a hazardous waste.
+Hazardous waste must be disposed of in accordance with all applicable federal, state and local laws or regulations governing hazardous waste disposal.
 Only a qualified service provider should remove ash from the exhaust filter.
 Personal protective equipment and clothing, maintained in a sanitary and reliable condition, should be used when handling and cleaning exhaust filter.
 See your authorized dealer for exhaust filter ash handling and disposal.

-TX,ASH,DISP -19-20JAN11-1/1
+OUT4001,00005BA -19-28JUL10-1/1